gavinlyonsrepo/ERM19264_UC1609_PICO/README.md

 *SPI*

 Hardware SPI.
 The hardware SPI speed is set at 8MHz you can change this if necessary by changing LCDbegin method arguments.
-Sp10 is used in example files but can be changed by passing a different SPI channel.
+Spi0 is used in example files but can be changed by passing a different SPI channel.(Spi0 or Spi1)

 *fonts*